Nadezhda-97/frontend-project-12/README.md

 The app for real-time communication.
 A very simplified version of Slack chat.

+The app has three main pages: for login of already registered users, for registration of new users and the chat itself.
+There are two main channels for communication on the chat page – «general» and «random».
+At the same time, the user can create additional channels, as well as rename and delete them.

+All messages are filtered for obscene words.

 ### Requirements
 You need to install Node.js version 13.2.0 or higher.